interstar/golden-pond/README.md

 - it successfully transpiles to C++, compiles and runs the tests
 - the longer term goal is to build it into a VST or other plugin so it can run in any DAW (But this is for next year)

-The status of the Haxe->Java code is that *there are issues*.
-Obviously it would be great to have in Java so I can write an Android app featuring the library.
+The status of the Haxe->Java code is that :
+- it now transpiles to Java and runs and passes all the unit tests
+- and bundles this into a JAR file
+- you can build and run an example Java program ( /haxe/for-distribution/java/Example.java ) that uses the library
+- Eventually there'll be an Android app featuring the library.
 That's also a 2025 or 2026 goal.

 ### History